qaware/protocurl/README.md

 * **Better release process** Due to certain limitations the current CI/CD pipeline runs some tests on the final release after it has been published to DockerHub and on GitHub.
 Ideally, we should not do that as other might be downloading the release in the meanwhile.
 One solution to this is the use of promotions from an release candidate which is published and tested - before being finally promoted (renamed) to a full release.
+Furthermore, the `prerelease: auto` option of [goreleaser release](https://goreleaser.com/customization/release/)) could be used.

 ## FAQ